scaperoth/Pacer/example/models/links-jumper/notes.md

 Kv =   3e1 3e1 3e1     3e1 3e1 3e1     3e1 3e1 3e1     3e1 3e1 3e1
 Ki = 1e-3 1e-3 1e-3   1e-3 1e-3 1e-3  1e-3 1e-3 1e-3  1e-3 1e-3 1e-3
 ```

+### Update

+I have tried a number of different values for the gains.
+Nothing seems to work.
+Increasing the gains in the z direction for all of the legs seems to make the movment more stiff when comparing the plots between calculated and desired.
+There is still a sort of wobbling motion while trying to "squat".
+Maybe the control system is not functioning in the way that I imagine it was designed.

+I need to go back and ensure that the code I have is in fact doing what I think it is doing.
+I will double check the Jacobian calculations and the Vft calculation that is being made using the NST model for natural and tangential frictions.